SeppiaBrilla/University-notes/Image processing and computer vision/Stereo geometry.md

 ## Rectification

-Searching hrough oblique epipolar lines is computationally harder.
+Searching through oblique epipolar lines is computationally harder.
 In order to ease the problem, we can rectify the images (rotate them) in order to convert epipolar geometry to standard geometry.